NCAS-CMS/cfa-conventions/source/cfa.md

-* A missing value in conjunction with a non-missing value in the corresponding location of the `address` variable indicates that the fragment is stored within a file shared by the dataset containing the aggregated variable.
+* A missing value in conjunction with a non-missing value in the corresponding location of the `address` variable indicates that the fragment is stored within a file shared by the dataset containing the aggregation variable.
 If there is a trailing dimension then all of that dimension must comprise missing values.

 * A fragment that is assumed to contain wholly missing values, and so